pawan-kothariii/birthday-website/README.md

 1. Save your changes (date, names, message, photos)
 2. Make sure `npm run dev` is running
 3. Look at the countdown page
-4. Click the **"í¾‰ Test Celebration"** button below the timer
+4. Click the **"ï¿½ï¿½ï¿½ Test Celebration"** button below the timer
-5. Boom! í¾‰ You'll see the full celebration instantly
+5. Boom! ï¿½ï¿½ï¿½ You'll see the full celebration instantly

 **Why use it:**
 - Test your message for typos